Specifications used in advertising for thermal imaging need to be understood.

 An FPA at 640 X 480 at 17 um compared with one of 384 X 288 25 um, the magnification will nominally be the same but the difference in resolution is significant.
 Admittedly it may hard to justify the extra cost involved.

 Now if you have an FPA of 640 X 480 with a pitch of 17 microns and one of 384 X 288, also 17 micron, using the same focal length lens, you will have approximately 50% higher optical magnification with the smaller FPA.
 This is due to the larger FPA producing a wider field of view which in turn produces a larger overall image.
 Viewing a specific "target" within that image, at the same distance with the same lens, either size FPA, when compared optically, that specific "target" one will contain no more or no less pixels than the other.
-Mathematically, using the provided figures, the 640 X 480 FPA "suggests" it will contain more pixels in the "target" image than the 384 X 288 FPA, but this is not so.
+Looking at the provided figures, the 640 X 480 FPA "suggests" it will contain more pixels in the "target" image than the 384 X 288 FPA, but this is not so.

 The smaller FPA will have slightly more degradation in resolution due to the greater expansion to the viewing OLED screen, but the extra magnification will more than offset any loss of resolution.